Legersky/flexrilog/README.rst

 Bracing of P-frameworks
 -----------------------

-The file `examples/BracingFrameworks.ipynb <examples/BracingFrameworks.ipynb>`_ illustrates bracing of frameworks consisteing of parallelograms.
+The file `examples/BracingFrameworks.ipynb <examples/BracingFrameworks.ipynb>`_ illustrates bracing of frameworks consisting of parallelograms.
 It is available on Binder as well:

 .. image:: https://mybinder.org/badge_logo.svg